cohesivedev/dm-forwarder/readme.md

 1. Create a Heroku app
 2. Configure Heroku "Config Vars" (environment variables):
     - Twitter API keys and secrets x 4
+        - You get these by registering for a Twitter Developer account and creating a new app
+        - Ensure your Twitter app has permission to send DMs
     - RECIPIENT_ID should be the [Twitter ID](http://gettwitterid.com)
     - REDIRECT should be a URL that end user gets sent back to after submission
     - REFERER restricts where the endpoint can be reached from